status-im/status-web/apps/website/docs/messaging-and-web3-browser/remove-members-from-a-group-chat.md

 title: Remove members from a group chat
 ---

-A [group chat][understand-group-chats] owner can remove members from a group chat.
+A [group chat](./understand-group-chats.md) owner can remove members from a group chat.
 As a group chat owner, you're free to set your own rules and remove members who misbehave.
 Regular members can't remove other members.

-If you remove someone by mistake or change your mind about them later, you can always [re-add them to the chat][add-members-to-a-group-chat].
+If you remove someone by mistake or change your mind about them later, you can always [re-add them to the chat](./add-members-to-a-group-chat.md).

 ## Remove members